grpkarunathilaka/the-restaurant-website/README.md

-# Curry Palace Website
+# The Restaurant Website

-A modern, responsive website for Curry Palace Indian Restaurant built with Angular 17+ and TypeScript.
+A modern, responsive website for Restaurant built with Angular 17+ and TypeScript.

 ## 🚀 Features